Imre Lakatos: Life

 After his release, Lakatos returned to academic life, doing mathematical research and translating George Pólya's How to Solve It into Hungarian.
 Still nominally a communist, his political views had shifted markedly, and he was involved with at least one dissident student group in the lead-up to the 1956 Hungarian Revolution.

 After the Soviet Union invaded Hungary in November 1956, Lakatos fled to Vienna and later reached England.
+He lived there for the rest of his life, however, he never achieved British citizenship.
 He received a PhD in philosophy in 1961 from the University of Cambridge; his doctoral thesis was entitled Essays in the Logic of Mathematical Discovery, and his doctoral advisor was R. B. Braithwaite.
 The book Proofs and Refutations: The Logic of Mathematical Discovery, published after his death, is based on this work.

 In 1960, he was appointed to a position in the London School of Economics (LSE), where he wrote on the philosophy of mathematics and the philosophy of science.
 The LSE philosophy of science department at that time included Karl Popper, Joseph Agassi and J. O. Wisdom.
 It was Agassi who first introduced Lakatos to Popper under the rubric of his applying a fallibilist methodology of conjectures and refutations to mathematics in his Cambridge PhD thesis.

 With co-editor Alan Musgrave, he edited the often cited Criticism and the Growth of Knowledge, the Proceedings of the International Colloquium in the Philosophy of Science, London, 1965.
 Published in 1970, the 1965 Colloquium included well-known speakers delivering papers in response to Thomas Kuhn's The Structure of Scientific Revolutions.

-Lakatos was twice denied British citizenship.

-He remained at LSE until his sudden death in 1974 of a heart attack at the age of 51.
-The Lakatos Award was set up by the school in his memory.

 In January 1971, he became editor of the British Journal for the Philosophy of Science, which J. O. Wisdom had built up before departing in 1965, and he continued as editor until his death in 1974, after which it was then edited jointly for many years by his LSE colleagues John W. N. Watkins and John Worrall, Lakatos's ex-research assistant.